Million Dollar Bike Ride

 Million Dollar Bike Ride T-Shirt Design

 Team Telomere’s MDBR T-shirt is designed with our community in mind.
 Each name represents someone that is a part of a chain of hope.
-The names in light blue are those that have left us too early, the names in white are those individuals still fighting.
+The names in blue are those that have left us too early, the names in black are those individuals still fighting.

 2022 Team Telomere Million Dollar Bike Ride Grant